hemingchen/CarND-Vehicle-Detection/writeup.md

 1. Crop out the lower portion of the image
 2. Convert image from `RGB` to `YCrCb` color space
-3. Use scale of 1.5 to resize image/patches
+3. Use multiple scales between 1.0 and 4.0 to resize image/patches
 4. Extract HOG features from all blocks and apply sliding window search (8x8 blocks per window) using HOG, Spatial and Histogram features for each window.
 5. Test the extracted features against trained model.